 Although we’re currently unable to provide blue badge parking in the station forecourt, visitors may be dropped off and collected at the station entrance & vehicles parked in the main car park.
 ‘Petros‘ is included in our trains whenever possible – to check for current availability click here

 - Can I use the train to visit Bodiam Castle?

-At the time of writing, Bodiam Castle remains closed & the National Trust have a booking system for castle grounds admission.
+Bodiam Castle has limited entry capacity & the National Trust have a booking system for admission.
 We hope to be able to resume our discounted entry arrangements with the National Trust is due course, but we are currently unable to offer the option to break journeys at Bodiam or other intermediate stations.

 - Have another question?